ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

 | `type` | Terraform v0.12 |
 | `githubtoken` | Specify your GitHub token. |

-2. Create the workspace by using the json file from command line interface.
+2. Create the workspace by using the JSON file from command line interface.

    ```
-   ibmcloud schematics workspace new --file <fully qualified path of cluster_payload.json file>
+   ibmcloud schematics workspace new --file <fully qualified path of cluster_payload.JSON file>
    ```
    {: pre}